webpack/webpack-cli/INIT.md

 Adds a development server to serve webpack bundles and hence make development faster.

-8. `Do you want to use simplify creation of HTML files for your bundle?`
+8. `Do you want to simplify the creation of HTML files for your bundle?`

 Adds `html-webpack-plugin` that simplifies creation of HTML files to serve your bundles.